 - A bank of tools and tips to help you get basic mindfulness practices started in your school, straight away.

-- Cutting edge knowledge and insights from national and international leaders in the field of mindfulness and education.
+- Cutting edge knowledge and insights from leaders in the field of mindfulness and education.

 - An understanding of what is the single most influential factor on learning in your classroom.